wilkox/treemapify/README.md

 changes to the dataset.
 This makes it difficult to compare treemaps side-by-side, or create animated treemaps.

-By providing the `layout = "fixed"` option to ‘treemapify’ geoms, an alternative layout algorithm is used that will always position the tiles based on the order of observations in the data frame.
-It’s very important that the same value for `layout` is passed to all ‘treemapify’ geoms, otherwise different layers of the plot might not share the same layout.
+By providing the `layout = "fixed"` option to treemapify geoms, an alternative layout algorithm is used that will always position the tiles based on the order of observations in the data frame.
+It’s very important that the same value for `layout` is passed to all treemapify geoms, otherwise different layers of the plot might not share the same layout.